Serving homeless individuals with compassion and respect

 During his time in Washington, Michael worked extensively with the homeless through the ministries at both St. Matthew’s Cathedral and Christ Church Georgetown.
 Today, Michael is affiliated with St. Michael’s High School and San Miguel Chapel, where he is the Liaison to the Archdiocese of Santa Fe.
 A life-long animal lover, he also is on the Board of Trustees of the Heart and Soul Animal Sanctuary in Glorieta, New Mexico.

-R. Kent Grubbs
+R. Kent Grubbs, Treasurer

 Church of the Holy Faith